saccoViola/E-commerce-product-page.github.io/README.md

 JavaScript DOM manipulation: I used vanilla JavaScript to handle the lightbox modal, image gallery, and cart functionality — improving my understanding of event listeners, class toggling, and dynamic content updates.

-Managing state in a simple app: Even without a framework, I learned how to manage the state of the shopping cart, updating item quantity and total dynamically.
+Managing state in a simple app: even without a framework, I learned how to manage the state of the shopping cart, updating item quantity and total dynamically.

-Debugging and problem-solving: Some features, like syncing the thumbnail gallery with the main image or hiding/showing the cart, were tricky at first.
+Debugging and problem-solving: some features, like syncing the thumbnail gallery with the main image or hiding/showing the cart, were tricky at first.
 Solving them helped me improve my logical thinking and attention to detail.